 Following the fatal accidents of two Boeing 737 MAX aircraft, the worldwide fleet of these aircraft was grounded by aviation authorities in March 2019 and production was temporarily suspended by Boeing in January 2020, resulting in ongoing delays in the delivery of our aircraft on order from Boeing.
-As of June 30, 2020, we had five Boeing 737 MAX aircraft delivered and on lease.
+As of September 30, 2020, we had five Boeing 737 MAX aircraft delivered and on lease.
 It is uncertain when and under what conditions our Boeing 737 MAX aircraft will return to service and when Boeing will resume making deliveries of our Boeing 737 MAX aircraft on order.
-As a result, we expect to incur future delays on our scheduled Boeing 737 MAX deliveries, and any such future delays are likely to have an impact on our financial results.
+As a result, we may incur future delays on our scheduled Boeing 737 MAX deliveries, and any such future delays could have an impact on our financial results.
+During the three months ended September 30, 2020, we cancelled our orders for 24 Boeing 737 MAX aircraft.